zStatykz/MHW_CTC_Template/README.md

 - Color coded important parts of bones.
 - Added section on bones for their collision radius.

-## TO FIX YOUR OLD CTC FOR ICEBORNE, USE KEEGAR'S AUTOMATED PATCHER FOUND HERE: https://github.com/keegars/CTC-Fixer
+## TO FIX YOUR OLD CTC FOR ICEBORNE, USE KEEGARS' AUTOMATED PATCHER FOUND HERE: https://github.com/keegars/CTC-Fixer

 _Thank you to Ice for finding the new hex!_